 Once potatoes have grown to a height of 8in (20cm) it is recommended to each them up.
 This means that clay/earth should be piled up around them (earthed up).
 This will prevent light getting to the tubers and will create better drainage and give the plant more room to grow.
 This process can be continued throughout the growing season.
 Until the plants have grown too big to enable this to happen.
 A pot of 30cm or greater you should be able to plant 2 tubers.

 We harvest our great crops of potatoes (we hope) in June-September for earlies-second earlies and between September-October for maincrops.
 With earlies and second earlies we are more or less harvesting as we need them with little storage.
 Maincrops however we will store so we can enjoy our bounty over a longer period.
 When getting potatoes ready to store make sure they are as dry as possible.
-Insure all damaged potatoes are removed .
+Ensure to remove all damaged potatoes.
 As this will cause rot among your stored potatoes if not removed.
-Once this is done, we can store in a cool dry place with no frost or direct sunlight.
+Once done store in a cool dry place with no frost or direct sunlight.
 These will remain in good condition for us to enjoy over the winter and into the spring months.

 There are some pests and diseases that can affect potatoes, however we won’t dwell on these too much.
 If you follow the tips above you will be a long way towards growing perfect potatoes.
 The only point we should mention is potato blight.
 In Ireland/UK in certain years this can be a problem, blight likes warm and damp conditions and mostly is prevalent in July & August.
 If you are growing first earlies or second earlies generally blight won’t be a problem for you.
 You will have the potatoes harvested before blight sets in.